 - Why is this position vacant?

-- How does this role fit in with the organisation’s wider mission?
+- How does this role fit in with the organization’s wider mission?

-Non employees tend to be highly motivated by the impact their organisation makes, so even if you’re not working on the front line, it’s natural to want to understand exactly how you would be contributing.
+Non-employees tend to be highly motivated by the impact their organization makes, so even if you’re not working on the front line, it’s natural to want to understand exactly how you would be contributing.
 This question is a good way to demonstrate your passion for the cause.

 - How will you determine success in this role?